daftdug/PromptForge/replit.md

-✓ Improved user engagement with smooth animations and visual transitions ✓ Successfully migrated project from Replit Agent to standard Replit environment ✓ Updated typography to use Google NTR font family throughout the application
+✓ Improved user engagement with smooth animations and visual transitions ✓ Successfully migrated project from Replit Agent to standard Replit environment ✓ Updated typography to use Google NTR font family throughout the application ✓ Modified video section with simplified design: centered "See Prompt Magic in Action" button with Play icon

 # User Preferences